 Single-purpose trackers often forego all on-device visible reporting features such as lights and screens in favor of data-only storage which is then retrievable via a smartphone or computer.
 If you don’t want on-the-move info at your hands then this is the optimal choice for you as these devices boast batteries that last for many months, at times years.

-Storage only becomes a factor if you plan to load your wearable tech with custom applications and music.
+Storage only becomes a factor if you plan to load your activity tracker with music and custom applications.
 Many fitness trackers forego any sizeable amount of storage space in favor of battery life, instead interfacing with your mobile phone to provide music listening and voice command functionality.
 However, for those who have to have their music preloaded on the tracker itself, be on the lookout for devices giving at least 4GB of storage.

 Any less, and you are limited to less than 300 songs on average, which is far less than most playlist collections take up.
 As it is, most fitness trackers only allow you a limited percentage of your total storage space for apps and files.
 Be sure to check this If you buy a fitness tracker which has a dedicated GPS; then you need to make sure that your device has the capability to handle a range of custom maps, markers and waypoint information.